 If you can volunteer for up to three hours a week in your spare time, then this will make all the difference to how much

-we can achieve, and help more needy gets to get a second change of happiness.
+we can achieve, and help more needy cats to get a second chance of happiness.

 Volunteers should live in any of the following post code areas NR30- NR35.

 If you are interested in doing any volunteering work for our branch then please email us at firstname.lastname@example.org